-In this lesson, Yaroslav O. Halchenko describes how DataLad allows you to track and mange both your data and analysis code, thereby facilitating reliable, reproducible, and shareable research.
+This lesson describes how DataLad allows you to track and mange both your data and analysis code, thereby facilitating reliable, reproducible, and shareable research.

 This lecture introduces you to the basics of the Amazon Web Services public cloud.
-It covers the fundamentals of cloud computing and go through both motivation and process involved in moving your research computing to the cloud.
-This lecture was part of the 2018 Neurohackademy, a 2-week hands-on summer institute in neuroimaging and data science held at the University of Washington eScience Institute.
+It covers the fundamentals of cloud computing and goes through both the motivations and processes involved in moving your research computing to the cloud.

 In this session the Medical Informatics Platform (MIP) federated analytics is presented.
 The current and future analytical tools implemented in the MIP will be detailed along with the constructs, tools, processes, and restrictions that formulate the solution provided.
 MIP is a platform providing advanced federated analytics for diagnosis and research in clinical neuroscience research.
 It is targeting clinicians, clinical scientists and clinical data scientists.
 It is designed to help adopt advanced analytics, explore harmonized medical data of neuroimaging, neurophysiological and medical records as well as research cohort datasets, without transferring original clinical data.
 It can be perceived as a virtual database that seamlessly presents aggregated data from distributed sources, provides access and analyze imaging and clinical data, securely stored in hospitals, research archives and public databases.
 It leverages and re-uses decentralized patient data and research cohort datasets, without transferring original data.
 Integrated statistical analysis tools and machine learning algorithms are exposed over harmonized, federated medical data.